-6Luxembourg is missing because the language scarcity variable (see below) is only available for "Belgium and Luxembourg" combined.
+&lt;sup>5Luxembourg is missing because the language scarcity variable (see below) is only available for "Belgium and Luxembourg" combined.
 Inspecting the data and comparing independent estimates of the share of Dutch, French and German speakers in Belgium and Luxembourg, we decided to treat the "Belgium and Luxembourg" values as representative of Belgium, but not Luxembourg.
-In the case of Turkey, migration data exist only for a single year, making panel estimation impossible.
+In the case of Turkey, migration data exist only for range from 2004 to 2011, with an average of 4.24 data points per country pair.